foo123/modelview.js/README.md

 #### Performance Notes

-Here are some benchmark results using [js-framework-benchmark](https://github.com/foo123/js-framework-benchmark) for `ModelView 3.0.0` and some popular frameworks.
+Here are some benchmark results using [js-framework-benchmark](https://github.com/foo123/js-framework-benchmark) for ModelView 3.1.0 and some popular frameworks.

 ![Performance](/examples/perf.png)

 ![Memory](/examples/mem.png)

-It is shown that ModelView 3.0.0 has good performance (comparable to, or even better than, other popular frameworks which work differently), while memory consumption is within acceptable limits (unlike other popular frameworks) and all that while retaining maximum generalizability (unlike solutions that although slightly faster are in essense handcrafted to match the benchmark task and don't generalize nor scale; not displayed in results).
+It is shown that ModelView 3.1.0 has very good performance (comparable to, or even better than, other popular frameworks which work differently), while memory consumption is within acceptable limits (unlike other popular frameworks) and all that while retaining maximum generalizability (unlike solutions that although slightly faster are in essense handcrafted to match the benchmark task and don't generalize nor scale; not displayed in results).

 As is clear from previous versions, ModelView consistently improves performance.
 Until the next update..